Scarlat7/random-forests/README.md

 # random-forests
 Random forests algorithm implementation for UFRGS' class INF1017 - Machine Learning of 2020/2.

-# Tasks
-- [ ] Decision Tree Algorithm - with Information Gain (Natália)
-  - [X] Category attributes (Natália)
-  - [ ] Numerical attributes (Natália)
-- [X] Function to classify new instance with decision tree (Natália)
-- [ ] Bootstrap for data sampling
-- [ ] Sampling of m attributes for each node division (Natália)
-- [ ] Training of an ensemble of trees
-- [ ] Majority voting for the ensemble
-- [ ] Stratified cross-validation
-- [ ] Assessment of the performance with different number of trees in the ensemble
-- [ ] README with instructions on how to execute the code

 # Installation instructions

 ## Requirements